ericsink/SQLitePCL.raw/README.md

 My name is Eric Sink.
 I am:

 - the maintainer of this library
-- the founder of SourceGear, a small software company in Illinois
+- the founder of SourceGear
 - part of the SQLite core team

 You can email me at either eric@sourcegear.com or eric@sqlite.org